Technigo/project-happy-thoughts/README.md

 ## The problem

+Finland has just been selected (6th time in a row) as the happiest country, even if we genuinely love darkness, depression, heavy metal, booze, and knives.
+Did you see Antonia’s amazing happy thoughts projects?!? –It was fantastic!! …But because she already shared all the happy thoughts we have in our dear country 😉 I chose to break some rules and do something slightly different:
+A website for Junior Science Lab.
+It’s a website where tech kiddos can share with the rest of the group the project they want to work on next.

 Biggest problems just adapting all the new stuff and things we have learned with JS and React...
 This week I had time to do site for just mobile.  ...Or the resto of it works as weell but it doesn't look too good